 St John's College is committed to best practice in relation to all fundraising activities, which are carried out by an inhouse Development team who are subject to the scrutiny of the Development Committee and College Council.
-The College did not engage any third parties to carry out fundraising activities on its behalf during the year.
+During this financial year, a Commercial Participator made a donation to the College in relation to the sale of an artwork in October.
+The College did not engage with any other third parties to carry out fundraising activities on its behalf during the year and in-house fundraisers employed directly by St John's College have carried out all fundraising.
+During the year, the College has carried out face-to-face fundraising meetings and a variety of digital and postal direct marketing appeals.

 The College is registered with the Fundraising Regulator and has set up internal protocols and procedures to adhere to the Code of Fundraising Practice as a set of guiding principles to ensure fundraising is legal, open, honest and respectful.
 This national code of practice includes rules governing consent, data sharing, data protection and privacy relating to all electronic and print communications.
 Within this framework the College is fully compliant with GDPR and PECR regulations.
 Face to face meetings with donors and potential donors are conducted only with the prior consent of the individual.
-The College received no formal complaints in the financial year 1 July 2021 to 30 June 2022.
 A series of guidelines, in line with the recommendations as set out in the Fundraising Regulator's Code of Fundraising Practice, has been adopted to protect vulnerable people and to guard against intrusion on a person's privacy.
-Unreasonably persistent behaviour by fundraisers or undue pressure on a person to give money or other property is neither tolerated nor encouraged by operating guidelines.
+Unreasonably persistent behaviour by fundraisers or undue pressure on a person to give money or other property is neither tolerated nor encouraged.
+For instance the College will not knowingly accept a donation if we know, or have good reason to believe, that a person lacks capacity to make a decision to donate, or is in vulnerable circumstances which mean they may not be able to make an informed decision.
+Training is provided to all new staff and our guidelines are continually reviewed and kept in line with the guidance set out by the Fundraising Regulator.
+Our complaints procedure is available to view on our website.
+The College received no formal complaints in the financial year 1 July 2022 to 30 June 2023.